LawrenceGrigoryan/LawrenceGrigoryan/README.md

 ### Hi 👋

-- 👨🏻‍💻 I’m currently working at neiro.ai as an NLP/ML Engineer (mostly on LLMs and other NLP applications)
+- 👨🏻‍💻 I work at neiro.ai as an NLP/ML Engineer (mostly on LLMs and other NLP applications)
-- 🎓 I’m also studying for Data Analytics Master's degree at the University of Hildesheim
+- 🎓 I also study for Data Analytics Master's degree at the University of Hildesheim
 - 💬 Feel free to contact me via email *glavrentiy123@gmail.com* or telegram *@lawrence_grig*

 ## Stack